 Search weather followed by any city in the world or even directly by the US zip code to get information about weather conditions.
-It will show a detailed weather report, information about precipitations and the forecast for the next days.
+It will show a detailed weather report, information about precipitation, and the forecast for the next few days.

 - Phonebook: 000-555-1111

-If you need to look-up an area code for a phone number that you don’t recognize, just type the 3-digit code from the beginning of the number and Google will directly show the result.
-For example, if you have the number 320-111-8888 you will only have to type into the search box the 320 code as shown into the picture.
+If you need to look up an area code for a phone number that you don’t recognize, just type the 3-digit code from the beginning of the number, and Google will directly show the result.
+For example, if you have the number 320-111-8888, you will only have to type into the search box the 320 code as shown in the picture.

 To check the time anywhere in the world, search time followed by any country or city you want.
-You can also track shipping packages by typing the tracking number directly into Google’s search box and the status of shipment will be shown in results page.
+You can also track shipping packages by typing the tracking number directly into Google’s search box, and the status of the shipment will be shown on the results page.
 Note that it only works with FedEx, UPS and USPS tracking numbers.

 Public information can also be extracted by searching the name of a certain city or country.
-Google will intelligently display important information in the right-hand side of the screen, such as the population, minimum wage, important cities and other stuff like that.
+Google will intelligently display important information on the right-hand side of the screen, such as the population, minimum wage, important cities, and other stuff like that.

-To see timetables of movies that are running in your city, just type movie and the name of the city and Google will show directly the best options.
-In addition, it shows trailers via YouTube which can be accessed with only a tap of a button.
+To see timetables of movies that are running in your city, just type the movie and the name of the city, and Google will show the best options directly.
+In addition, it shows trailers via YouTube, which can be accessed with only a tap of a button.

 With Google it’s possible to search flight schedules and prices from a particular airport or city.
 Type flights to or flights from followed by the desired destination to show all flights that are coming to or leaving that point.
 Also, you can add another destination with to, like this: flights from London to Barcelona.

-To search information about a common disease, symptom or even a generic medicine, just enter its name in the search box and Google will provide expert summary and description in the left-hand side of the screen.
-For medication it will also show side effects, dosage and important data which is delivered by the National Institute of Health.
+To search for information about a common disease, symptom, or even a generic medicine, just enter its name in the search box, and Google will provide an expert summary and description on the left-hand side of the screen.
+For medication, it will also show side effects, dosage, and important data that the National Institute delivers of Health.
 In both cases, you can click through to read a more detailed article about it.

 Are you eager to know what your favorite team did last night or which is the next match?
-Type its name in the Google search bar and information provided by STATS, Inc. will automatically appear.
-You will receive the most recent result, a schedule for next matches, the team’s logo and essential information about the crew.
+Type its name in the Google search bar, and information provided by STATS, Inc. will automatically appear.
+You will receive the most recent result, a schedule for the next matches, the team’s logo, and essential information about the crew.

-This is useful for every stock exchange player that wants real time information about his quotes.
-Google needs only the ticker symbol (a unique code assigned for each company) and it will show current listing for stocks.
+This is useful for every stock exchange player that wants real-time information about his quotes.
+Google needs only the ticker symbol (a unique code assigned for each company), and it will show the current listing for stocks.
 Furthermore, for a detailed analysis, Google offers the possibility to go to the Finances section with only one click of a button.
-The same applies for the stocks: operator, followed by the company’s name:
+The same applies to the stocks: operator, followed by the company’s name: